kusumpreetheer/seng513-30114618-assignment3/README.md

 TO-DO:
 - Remove any hardcoded passwords and discover a way to provide the docker-compose.yml with access to that password information.
 This means you should not need to manually enter your passwords for MySQL when starting your docker-compose file
 - Symfony [Bonus]: Additional marks for using the Symfony framework for application development.
 (I would probably end up skipping this)
-- Admin Page: Create an administrator interface to view registered accounts and delete user accounts (just need to delete accounts now)

 - Make the UI better